abuiles/ember-101/testing.md

 tests will be run.
 The second method is using a tests runner.
 At the moment **ember-cli** has built-in support for **Testem** with [PhantomJS](http://phantomjs.org/), which we can use to run our tests on a CI server.
-To run tests in this mode, we only need to do `npm test`.
+To run tests in this mode, we only need to do `ember test`.

+I> We can also run tests with the command `npm test` which is aliased I> to `ember test` in `package.json`.

 Let's write two more tests for our friend model.
 We want to check that the computed property `fullName` behaves as expected and that the